Bone spur symptoms — understanding the pain caused by spinal bone spurs

 If you are dealing with chronic pain related to a bone spur, treatment that can bring you lasting relief is possible.
 By learning more about the symptoms and causes, you can better work with your doctor to develop a treatment plan that can get you back to the people and activities you’ve been missing.

 - Restricted movement

-If you are experiencing any of the above symptoms, you know all too well the effect they can have on your overall well-being.
-If the pain and discomfort caused by an osteophyte has negatively affected your quality of life, your physician may have recommended bone spur surgery as a treatment option.
-However, many of the traditional surgeries that are used to treat bone spurs are open back procedures, which can require lengthy, painful recoveries.
+If you are experiencing any of the above symptoms, you know all too well the effect they can have on your quality of life and level of activity.
+Even once-simple tasks like driving, grocery shopping or walking your dog become painful and difficult.
+If conservative treatments like physical therapy, medication, rest and exercise don’t provide relief after weeks or months, your doctor may have recommended bone spur surgery as a treatment option.
+However, traditional open spine surgeries used to treat bone spurs are often highly invasive, involving large muscle-disrupting incisions, which can require lengthy, painful recoveries.

 At Laser Spine Institute, we offer state-of-the-art, minimally invasive surgery to treat bone spurs that helps patients experience a shorter recovery time^ and less risk of complication when compared to traditional open spine surgery.
 This is because our surgeons are able to access the spine and decompress nerves with a less than 1-inch incision and other muscle-sparing techniques.

 For a no-cost MRI review* to help determine if you are a candidate for one of our procedures, reach out to Laser Spine Institute today.